osamaishtiaq/osamaishtiaq.github.io/README.md

 * Build with SQL Server, Custom C# Batch processes for data processing and C# MVC for web portal

 **Troopsie Grocery Delivery**
-* Multivendor and Multistore Ecommerce website built using React.js and Shopify Backend
+* Multi vendor and Multi store Ecommerce website built using React.js and Shopify Backend
 * Users can select products from many stores in their area and get them delivered at their doorsteps
 * A data scrapper is implemented to scrap products from many stores and create products
 * Shopify tags and smart collections are then used to smartly create stores in different regions based on area code